queritylib/querity/README.md

 Available modules:

 * **querity-spring-data-jpa**: supports Spring Data JPA
+* **querity-jpa**: supports plain Jakarta Persistence API (Spring not required)
 * **querity-spring-data-mongodb**: supports Spring Data MongoDB
 * **querity-spring-data-elasticsearch**: supports Spring Data Elasticsearch
 * **querity-spring-web**: supports JSON de/serialization of Querity objects in Spring Web MVC
 * **querity-parser**: enable the parsing of Querity objects from a **simple query language**

-All modules are "Spring Boot starters", you just need to add the dependency to your Spring Boot project and start using it, no other configuration needed.
+All Spring modules are "Spring Boot starters", you just need to add the dependency to your Spring Boot project and start using it, no other configuration needed.

 Maven: